ritza-co/BASIC-enterprise-ai-benchmark/README.md

 ## Getting Started

-These instructions will get you a copy of the [BASIC](www.basicarticlegoeshere.com) benchmarking tool up and running on your local machine for evaluation purposes.
+Follow these instructions to set up the [BASIC benchmarking tool](https://www.enterprisebot.ai/blog/back-to-basics-a-generative-ai-benchmark-for-enterprise) on your local machine to evaluate [LLMs](https://en.wikipedia.org/wiki/Large_language_model) on key metrics like accuracy, contextual understanding, compliance, consistency, and performance.

-### Installing
+### Installing the tool

 Clone the repository to your local machine.

 Install the required libraries using the following command:

 ```bash
 pip install -r requirements.txt